trueos/trueos-docs/trueos-handbook/preinstall.rst

 * **Sleep/suspend:** Unfortunately,
-  :wikipedia:`Advanced Configuration and Power Interface` (ACPI) is not an exact science, meaning experimentation with various :command:`sysctl` variables may be in order to achieve successful sleep and suspend states on your particular laptop model.
+  :wikipedia:`Advanced Configuration and Power Interface` (ACPI) is not an exact science, meaning experimentation with various :command:`sysctl` variables may be required to achieve successful sleep and suspend states on your particular laptop model.
 If the laptop is a ThinkPad,
   `ThinkWiki <http://www.thinkwiki.org/wiki/ThinkWiki>`_ is an